NanaAckon/E-Commerce-Analysis/README.md

    - Reformatted inconsistent data entries for columns like `Time_of_Purchase`,`Purchase Amount` and `Income_Level` to ensure consistency.

 3. **Removing Duplicates**:
-   - Eliminated duplicate entries in the dataset for accurate aggregation and analysis.
+   - There we no duplicate rows or columns.

 4. **Creating New Columns**:
    - Added calculated columns to group or segment data: